 There’s also a big pool and a restaurant (there’s another one next door and most businesses here offer delivery anyway).
 Much more opulent than your regular beach apartment since it comes fully equipped with all the state-of-the-art amenities to make your stay super pleasant.
 CHECK RATES HERE.

-15) Oceanfront Villa by El Encuentro Surf Lodge
+19) Oceanfront Villa by El Encuentro Surf Lodge

 Wake up to glamour and comfort every day at the Encuentro Surf Lodge’s Oceanfront Villa.
 Then head off to the beach to ride some waves or do a quiet meditation.
 Located in front of The Left (a cool surf spot close to the surf schools), this villa is the ultimate relaxation + outdoors dream.

-The villa offers big comfy beds, private bathrooms, a jacuzzi, pool, and lush garden.
+The villa offers big comfy beds, private bathrooms, a jacuzzi, pool, and a lush garden.
 The villa is fully renovated and modernly designed with a surfer touch.
 If none of this sells you the idea, guess what?
-It comes with it’s own treehouse!
+It comes with its own treehouse!
 Ideal for big groups and fits up to 14 guests.
 CHECK THE RECENT PRICES HERE.

-16) El Encuentro Surf Lodge Superior Studio
+20) El Encuentro Surf Lodge Studio ★

-Just a few minutes walk down the beach, the Encuentro Surf Lodge Studio comes with a king-size bed, a lounge area, it’s own private entrance, full kitchen, terrace overlooking the tropical garden, and a (shared) salt-water pool.
-The stay includes a complete breakfast, Wi-Fi, free parking and a little library in case you want to catch up on some reading while sunbathing by the pool or at the beach, just down the road.
+Just a few minutes walk down the beach, the Encuentro Surf Lodge Studio comes with a king-size bed, a lounge area, its own private entrance, full kitchen, terrace overlooking the tropical garden, and a (shared) salt-water pool.
+The stay includes a complete breakfast, Wi-Fi, free parking, and a little library in case you want to catch up on some reading while sunbathing by the pool or at the beach, just down the road.
 Fits up to 4 people.
 BOOK HERE.

 Did you know? : 50 years ago Punta Cana was just wild vegetation and virgin beaches.
-Foreign investors arrived and consequentially turned the region into the most visited destination in the Caribbean.
+Foreign investors arrived and consequentially turned the region into the most visited resort destination in the Caribbean.

-17) Connect with Locals & Explore Beaches in Macao
+22) Connect with Locals & Explore Beaches in Macao

 Dreamy Ocean Front Hut in Uvero Alto, Macao

 Waking up to an ocean view is priceless!
 But don’t take our word for it.
 Close to Macao, is this idyllic hut in Uvero Alto, which comes with a little bit of everything.
 It’s got a deck, palm trees and sand surround it, and the interior design is made up of mostly locally crafted pieces, great for beachy boho vibes.
-RESERVE/CHECK PRICES HERE.

-18) Villa with Private Pool in Tortuga Bay
+23) Villa with Private Pool in Tortuga Bay

 Can you imagine playing tennis in the morning and taking a dip in the pool by lunchtime?
 We sure do!
 This sleek contemporary beautiful villa in Tortuga Bay is located in the exclusive gated community of Punta Cana Resort Golf and Club, with its white sandy beaches, and a golfers paradise.
 Works great for a group since it comfortably fits a maximum of 8 people, has various restaurants within walking distance, offers an equestrian center and a tennis club.
 CHECK PRICES ON AIRBNB HERE.

 Welcome to the ultimate tropical modernism on the sea at this designer villa.
 Infinite pool, waterslide, BBQ, kiosk, bar, billiards table, and more.
 Located close to the golf course, this spa-like retreat is heaven on earth and comes with a stewardess, chef, and butler!
 It also offers services like daily massage, cooking classes, and a travel designer to fit all your needs and expectations.
 Sea views are always available from the tropical modern terrace, the place is decked with extra fine contemporary furniture to make this elegant estate a top-notch space to wake up to.
-Perfect for a big family trip or a group of friends; fits up to 12 people.
-MORE INFO/FIND RATES HERE.

 Santiago is the second biggest city in the Dominican Republic and the heart of the Cibao region.
 Welcome to Ciudad Corazón.
 Not sure what to do?
 Walk up and down Calle del Sol checking out all the shops, go watch a baseball game in Estadio Cibao, hop in a carriage ride around the Monumento, go on a Dominican tobacco/cigar tour, check out the cultural museum & art center of Centro León or go out for a nice dinner overlooking the city in Camp David.
 We recommend timing it around Carnival so you can even just sit tight and watch the parade pass by.

 So, we hope this clears out why Airbnb is a great way to experience our beautiful country.
-Location is a key element and depending on where you want to stay, you’ll want to know if you need a car to the destination or if it’s close to public transportation.
+Location is a key element, and depending on where you want to stay, you’ll want to know if you need a car to the destination or if it’s close to public transportation.